momolabo7/portfolio/content/mc/research_common_sense_change.md

 ---
-title: "'Common Sense Change' concept"
+title: "Research: Common Sense Change"
 ---

 In mind control media, I have seen lots of this concept where the subject's idea of what's common sense is warped.
 It is also known as "常識変更" in japanese.